-WADA created the Regional Anti-Doping Organization (RADO) Program in 2004 to strengthen the protection of Clean Sport by developing innovative anti-doping strategies for those countries that most needed it.
+WADA created the Regional Anti-Doping Organization (RADO) Program in 2004 to strengthen the protection of clean sport by developing innovative anti-doping strategies for those countries that most needed it.
 The Program supports less resourced National Anti-Doping Organizations (NADOs) and National Olympic Committees (NOCs) acting as NADOs with funding, training and ongoing anti-doping assistance.
-The RADO Program currently assists 15 RADOs and 131 countries across the world.
+The RADO Program currently assists 15 RADOs and 132 countries across the world.

-The objectives of RADO Program Strategy aim at providing support to the RADOs for the development of anti-doping programs in RADO member countries through a regional and collaborative approach.
+The RADO Program Strategy aims to support the development of anti-doping programs in RADO member countries through a regional and collaborative approach.

-- Sustainability and Accountability: To contribute to the strengthening and sustainability of the anti-doping system by facilitating, assisting and supporting RADOs to become independent in their operations and finances with sound structures founded on principles of good governance.
+- Sustainability and Accountability: To contribute to the strengthening and sustainability of the anti-doping system by facilitating and supporting RADOs to become independent in their operations and finances with sound structures founded on principles of good governance.

-- Capacity Building: To develop and strengthen the anti-doping capacities of RADOs and member countries’ human resources in order to implement more effective anti-doping programs.
+- Capacity Building: To develop and strengthen the anti-doping capacities of RADOs and member countries’ human resources to implement more effective anti-doping programs.